fullscreennl/blackstripes-drawbot-driver/README.md

 ## GPIO pins Raspberry-PI (model B+)

-These are the pins to be connected to the setpper drivers and the relay to control the solenoid.
+These are the pins to be connected to the stepper drivers and the relay to control the solenoid.

 	#define RIGHT_CLOCK RPI_V2_GPIO_P1_11
 	#define RIGHT_DIR RPI_V2_GPIO_P1_12